-BC Hydro is pleased to share its annual report under the Public Interest Disclosure Act (the Act or PIDA) for the year ending March 31, 2023.
+I'm pleased to present our annual report under the Public Interest Disclosure Act (the Act or PIDA) for the fiscal year 2024 (April 1, 2023 to March 31, 2024).

-As a provincial Crown corporation owned by the government and people of British Columbia, we have an obligation to safeguard our systems and the essential services we provide.
-Our Code of Conduct already outlines what's expected of BC Hydro employees in light of our unique responsibilities, and it helps us understand how to act in ways that reflect our values of integrity and respect.
+As a provincial Crown corporation owned by the government and people of British Columbia, BC Hydro has an obligation to safeguard our system and the critical services we provide.
+Our Code of Conduct governs our employees to understand and act with integrity and respect, aligned to our values.